Download This Sample

 Indus River Worksheets

-This is a fantastic bundle which includes everything you need to know about Indus River across 23 in-depth pages.
-These are ready-to-use Indus River worksheets that are perfect for teaching students about the Indus River, also known as Sindhū by ancient indians, is one of the longest rivers in Asia.
+This is a fantastic bundle that includes everything you need to know about Indus River across 23 in-depth pages.
+These are ready-to-use Indus River worksheets that are perfect for teaching students about the Indus River, also known as Sindhū by ancient Indians, which is one of the longest rivers in Asia.
 Starting off in the Tibetan highlands of western China near Lake Mansarovar in Tibet Autonomous Region, the Indus river flows through the Ladakh district of Jammu and Kashmir.
 The Indus River is 3,180 kilometers (1,976 miles) long and it is also the longest river in Pakistan.
 The inhabitants of the areas through which the Indus River flows enjoy great natural beauty and wealth.

 Complete List Of Included Worksheets